 We believe we have built the infrastructure to respond with greater agility to deal with ongoing and future potential uncertainty and we expect to deliver continued growth in total revenues and profit in fiscal 2022 compared to fiscal 2021.
-While we believe that we have seen benefits from pandemicdriven factors such as pent-up demand and stimulus packages, we believe that the initiatives and investments that were put in place prior to the pandemic, and in many cases accelerated during the pandemic, are driving improved results, which we expect to continue.
+While we believe that we have seen benefits from pandemic-driven factors such as pent-up demand and stimulus packages, we believe that the initiatives and investments that were put in place prior to the pandemic, and in many cases accelerated during the pandemic, are driving improved results, which we expect to continue.
 We remain focused on our strategic priorities which are centered primarily on three key areas:

 • Further acceleration of a broad-reaching and comprehensive digital transformation including content and entertainment initiatives.
 We expect to more effectively use our expanded digital capabilities and platforms to inform and drive marketing and content campaigns and deliver personalized experiences and sales messaging.
 We also plan to expand our addressable market by reaching beyond the core kid base and continue to acquire new tween, teen, and adult consumers by offering unique affinity offerings and expanding purchase occasions.
-We are in the process of updating our website in the third quarter of fiscal 2022 with a reimagined online guest experience with a goal of driving additional digital demand.
-We expect to modernize the site, improve efficiency, and optimize organic traffic through leading SEO, or search engine optimization, practices, in order to improve interfaces across all areas of the site including gifting, affinity and the Bear Builder 3D Workshop as well as improve conversion at checkout.
+We prepared for and launched the planned updated mobile-first version of our e-commerce site with extended A/B testing and algorithm refinements being made throughout the period on multiple points from the landing page to checkout.
+While some sales disruption is expected during this type of upgrade, we saw a greater than planned decline in digital demand in the quarter, which could also be related to what seems to be a macro consumer trend back to in-person shopping, simply shifting some of our demand to our retail locations given the strength of our total sales growth in the quarter.
+However, our most recent e-commerce trends have shown improvement and have returned to a positive trend in the current fourth quarter.
 In addition, we plan to continue to utilize digital media, content and entertainment as marketing and brand-building tools to engage consumers and create value.
-Although our first half e-commerce sales were down from the first half of 2021, the results are up 180% compared to the first half of fiscal 2019, which was prior to the implementation of key digital initiatives.
+Although our third quarter e-commerce sales were down from the third quarter of 2021, the results are up 105% compared to the third quarter of fiscal 2019, which was prior to the implementation of key digital initiatives.
 The year-over-year decrease in e-commerce sales were impacted by a heavier mix of e-commerce sales relative to brick-and-mortar store sales due to the ongoing impact of the pandemic in 2021 as well as the strong launch of a key licensed product collection in 2021.